Course Outline

 2

-Reflection on learning, including recognition of broader context and implications for future practice
+Critical reflection on teaching and learning, including recognition of broader social, historical and political contexts and implications for your future practice.

 5